Hit and Run Accidents Injury Attorney Denver, Colorado

 - Driver’s License Information (On Request).

-Additionally, it is also the duty of the driver to provide reasonable assistance when practical to an injured person at the scene, to include transporting him or her to a medical facility or making arrangements for such transportation.
+Additionally, it is also the duty of the driver to provide reasonable assistance when practical to an injured person at the scene, including transporting him or her to a medical facility or making arrangements for such transportation.
 Failure to stop and give information and render aid according to these statutes is the Colorado definition of hit and run.

 Hit and run is also a contributing factor to negligence, even if the alleged offender is not convicted in criminal court.
 An experienced Denver car accident lawyer can help you pursue the compensation you need for the injuries sustained due to the actions of a hit-and-run driver.